jordanofoster/comp-30151-final-year-project/docs/COMP30151 - Project Report - Jordan Foster (N0913799).md

 The lack of victim trust in technologies, services and their environment is one that has been consistently documented throughout this literature review's sections; dependant on situation, some victims, psychologically-speaking, cannot place trust in family (2.1.2.2.1), society (2.1.2.2.2), justice (2.1.2.3.1, 2.1.2.3.2), responders (2.1.2.3.3), their communities (2.1.2.5.2, 2.1.2.7.3), support services (2.1.2.7.2), technology (2.1.2.7.5), or even - in the best case scenario for the abuser - themselves (2.1.2.7.1, in the context of *avoidant* coping).
 Whether the distrust is well-placed or not is not the focus of this section; in some cases that facet of the problem has been discussed extensively prior, and in others commentary has been spared on tacit admittance of having to limit the scope of research surrounding the complex psychological, sociological and legal minutiae that lead to some phenomena observed.

-What can be noted without author expertise on the subject is that the problem of trust appears to be a big one in the field, and not one that has any universal solution; for some areas mentioned, a solution is certainly not within the scope of what academics can influence alone, requiring attention and compassion regarding the problem from authorities in law, the courts, welfare, and the state.
+What can be noted without author expertise on the subject is that the problem of trust appears to be a big one in research of and support for the issue, and not one that has any universal solution; for some areas mentioned, a solution is certainly not within the scope of what academics can influence alone, requiring attention and compassion regarding the problem from authorities in law, the courts, welfare, and the state.
 Roads to 'one-and-done' solutions are nonexistent; next steps are based on incomplete information ever changing in veracity, and long-term improvements the product of generational effort.
 In the short term, areas and studies that interface directly with victims have far more effect, simply by listening to and documenting victim experiences - the voices of many a participant in the samples used are crucial to construction of underlying arguments to push for the changes needed in society at large to continually shine light on the issue and reduce its prevalence, publically and in the privacy of homes.

 Perhaps where more obvious changes can be made are within the scope of technology itself, as it has a lot to answer for in the context of TFDA.
 The assumption can reasonably be made that for some victims, technology *is an adversary unto itself* - it is riskier to use it compared to the benefits it can bring, in some instances.
 The reliance of society on technology makes this calculation of risk that victims must constantly make a hidden one, as some aspects of technology are so thoroughly intertwined with societal participation that they fundamentally cannot be avoided (inexhaustively; banking, health & medicine, welfare and procurement of goods).
 Things like an e-mail, address and phone number are mandatory for some services at minimum.

 Technical countermeasures to the issue of DV must thus consider this aspect when 'selling' their usefulness to victims, and the best way this can be done from the start is by considering every potential angle of misuse; what data is collected and what inferences can be derived from them?
 How can sensors be used to gather information that might be used by an abuser?
 How can - if at all - the system protect against access by a credentialed adversary, or access by the victim in a state of coercion?
 The kind of information that can be gathered from a device depends not only on the context of its use, but any potential 'chatter' from the device in an idle state; sometimes mere knowledge that a device is on from questioning - i.e., "what is this device on my network?
 Why is this plug in use?" and other such questions - can be enough for a pre-separation victim to be especially harassed.

 It is recalled from prior readings (section 2.1.2.2.2, 2.1.2.4) that despite earlier mention of "intellectualizing the abuser" via *coercive control theory* to try and build counteractive stratagem, the abuser *can* act irrationally with impunity - due to lack of consequence - and so even suspicion of 'foul play' (from the abuser's perspective) is dangerous.
 Thus, the designer of the technical DV countermeasure must be transparent with the victim not only in expressing any attack surface, as mentioned prior, but in design and, importantly, *form*; what does the device do, what are its dimensions and appearance; how are inputs collected and processed; for *what purpose/output*, and the *generalised* security implications of any implementation details and countermeasures taken.
-Bluntly, the pre-separation victim is the expert on their own threat model and so researchers and engineers can only claim what is *best practice*; what is effectively being proposed here is a non-technical portrayal of the methodology Slupska and Tanczer (2021) has put forth, as has been cited frequently throughout discussion of current limitations.
+Bluntly, the long-term pre-separation victim is the expert on the specifics of their own threat model and so researchers and engineers can only claim what is *best practice*; what is effectively being proposed here is a non-technical portrayal of the methodology Slupska and Tanczer (2021) has put forth, as has been cited frequently throughout discussion of current limitations.

 #### 2.2.8 Lack of research into solutions identifying the need for 'covert' support of the victim in pre-separation stages of abuse